mgba-emu/mgba/README.md

 - Screenshot support.
 - Cheat code support.
 - 9 savestate slots.
 Savestates are also viewable as screenshots.
-- Video and GIF recording.
+- Video, GIF and APNG recording.
+- e-Reader support.
 - Remappable controls for both keyboards and gamepads.
 - Loading from ZIP and 7z files.
 - IPS, UPS and BPS patch support.